ruby/www.ruby-lang.org/en/news/_posts/2021-12-25-ruby-3-1-0-released.md

 {% assign release = site.data.releases | where: "version", "3.1.0" | first %}

 We are pleased to announce the release of Ruby {{ release.version }}.
+Ruby 3.1 keeps compatibility with Ruby 3.0 and also adds many features.

 ## YJIT: New experimental in-process JIT compiler